arduino/docs-content/content/micropython/03.micropython/00.first-steps/01.install-guide/installing-micropython.md

 ![Arduino Nano ESP32 detected!](./assets/board-selected.png)
 3. Press **INSTALL MICROPYTHON**.
 A loading animation will appear.

-Once the firmware is installed a "Instalation sucessfull" message will appear.
+Once the firmware is installed a "Installation successful" message will appear.
 At this point you can safely close the installer as your board is now ready for tinkering!
 ![Firmware Successfully Uploaded!](./assets/flashed.png)

 ### Programming your bard